SVV

 Data Sources:

-• General knowledge of the resale market
+• General knowledge of retail operations and competitive landscapes.

 Disclaimers: